GJAShaw/JLcall/README.md

 * GitHub
 * GNU Make

-As such, it does not aim to be ground-breaking in its material, strictly object-oriented in its concepts, or enterprise-level in its methods, but it is certainly a lot of fun for me.
+As such, it does not aim to be ground-breaking in its material, strictly object-oriented in its design, or enterprise-level in its methods, but it is certainly a lot of fun for me.

 # Executables
 * JLcall.class - a collection of static native methods designed to invoke system calls.
 Not very object-oriented, unless you pretend that it is modelling "the set of system call functions".